What Is Pinterest Used For

 How A Pinterest Business Account Helps

-The Pinterest Business account has some helpful additional features for businesses.
+For those wanting to use Pinterest in business, the Pinterest Business account has some helpful additional features for businesses.
 These include access to Pinterest analytics, Pinterest insights on individual pins and idea pins, and a verified website.
 Your business account will also get a beautiful header full of your pins.

 A Pinterest business account gives you access to Rich Pins, which pull information directly from your website, giving the pin far more information than a standard pin.
 These pins are more likely to attract users to your website.

 Pinterest analytics contains helpful information on your pins and boards.
-You can view pin impressions and views, outbound clicks, top performing pins and top boards.
+You can view pin impressions and views, outbound clicks, top-performing pins and top boards.

 Pinterest business accounts also have access to Pinterest Ads Manager.
 You can run Promoted Pin campaigns and Pinterest ads at a very reasonable rate.